 With infinite diet philosophies out there, the route can be quite confusing…almost paralyzing.
 Even for someone who lives, sleeps, and breathes “healthy” food, I get confused.
 After a lot of reading, eating, and cultural study and i have found my answer.
 An answer that works for almost everyone, everywhere.

 Seems like a no brainer, right?
 When you make plants the main focus of your diet, you are making good choices for your body and the planet.

-Does this mean that we should only eat plants?
+Does this mean that we should eat ONLY plants?
 That works for some people, but not for everyone.
 We can’t all thrive on the same diet.
-Perhaps you don’t feel complete without some meat and dairy.
+Perhaps you don’t feel complete without some animal protein (high-quality/humane at all costs please).
 Then have some!
 But don’t forget to pile the veggies onto your plate, as well.
 Listen to your body.
-Perhaps even indulge in the occasional “junk food.”
+Even indulge in the occasional “junk food.”

 Think of it as adding things into your diet, not about taking away.
 We need to be realistic about what we can attain for the long haul.
 I, for one, will never abstain from my favorite treat of chips and salsa with margaritas…you cannot make me!
 I will, however, have a green juice or smoothie and a salad beforehand.

 Eat less from a box and more from the earth.
 Stay away from ingredients you cannot pronounce, and fill your grocery basket with produce.
 Make the veggies the star of the show…the other stuff should just have a supporting role.

 If you can shop at a farmers market, do it.
 If you can buy organic, do it.
 If not, by simply choosing to make fruits and veggies the focus of your meals, you have made the most important impact on your health.
 Plants provide vital nutrients and enzymes that you do not get from other foods.
 They are also low in calories, so you can eat more…that’s good news, right?
 You will feel better, lose weight and save money on the doctor.